 We provide treatment and care if you have a gynaecological cancer.
 This includes:

-Our team of experts offer assessment and diagnosis at our rapid access clinic.
+Our team offer assessment and diagnosis at our rapid access clinic.
 This is a one-stop clinic where you can have all your tests and assessments done on the same day.

 We also have a team of cancer surgeons providing: